kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - **Upgrade:**
   1. Upgrade kube-apiserver
-  2. Enable feature gate on kube-controller-manager
+  2. Enable feature gate and upgrade kube-controller-manager
   3. New Jobs automatically get Workload/PodGroup objects
   4. Existing Jobs continue to work (no Workload created for them)

 - **Downgrade:**
-  1. Disable feature gate on kube-controller-manager
+  1. Disable feature gate and downgrade kube-controller-manager
   2. New Jobs no longer get Workload/PodGroup objects
   3. Existing `Workload` and `PodGroup` objects remain
   4. Jobs with `workloadRef` on pods continue to run (field ignored)